jonisapp/dgui/README.md

 ## <a name="1"></a> 1.
 Overview
 ### Use cases
 * Meteor applications (dGUI was developped in this context)
-* Webapps
+* All kinds of Webapps
 * Cloud computing platforms
 ### To whom is it addressed ?
 * Developpers who want to focus on data and logic rather than graphics
 * People who believe in "one task at a time design" philosphy
 ### Features
-* View is entirely self-generated
+* The view is entirely self-generated
 * Clean and simple syntax
 * A lot of code economy
 * integrate well in any kind of environment